About the Course

-How to determine which medical expense plan is the best fit
+- How to determine which medical expense plan is the best fit

-The cost of the Consumer Directed Certification course is $495 for members and $645 for non-members (refund policy), which includes online instruction in four one-hour webinar modules, a final exam and continuing education credits (status by state and rules).
-Upon completion, the student will receive a certificate of completion as a Certified Consumer Directed Healthcare Professional.
+The cost of the Individual Health Insurance Certification course is $495 for members and $645 for non-members (refund policy), which includes online instruction in six webinar modules, a final exam and continuing education credits (status by state and rules).
+Upon completion, the student will receive a certificate of completion as a Certified Individual Health Insurance Professional.

 Course instruction will be delivered through NAHU's Online Learning Institute.